BEAUJOLAIS - 6 BOTTLES

 This is what happens when Parisians fall in love with Gamay and refuse to cut corners.

 Jean and Stéphanie de Rotalier spent a decade running a wine bar in Paris, drinking everyone else's wine and dreaming about making their own.
-In 2020, they bought a 150-year-old sharecropper's farm in Salles-Arbuissonnas - a village nobody's heard of, 15km from anywhere that matters - and converted the barn into a winery.
+In 2020, they bought a 150-year-old sharecropper's farm in Salles-Arbuissonnas.
 Now they farm 2.5 hectares of 40- to 60-year-old Gamay vines organically (herbal teas, sulfur, copper, no bullshit additives) and make wine the way it's supposed to be made: by hand, with friends, without shortcuts.

 Small production.
 Hand-harvested.
 Once they're gone, they're gone.